 Discover a variety of shapes, colours, and tooling patterns on genuine leather boots at The Alberta Boot Company.

-The Bow and Elbow rivers flow through Calgary.
-These two rivers are a playground for outdoorsy and health-conscious Calgarians.
+Flowing through Calgary, the Bow and Elbow rivers are a playground for outdoorsy and health-conscious Calgarians.

 Jogging and biking are popular along the riverine pathways, which offer lovely views and nice picnic spots.